-Birch is the main source of hardwood timbre and it is very useful in craft wood.
+Birch, a prominent timber type, is the main source of hardwood timbre and is very useful in craft wood.
 There are many types of Birch wood, some of them are white birch, yellow birch, etc. Yellow birch is commonly used in construction and it is also known as gray birch or swamp birch.
 Generally, birch produces low natural lustered.

 Advantages of Birch Timber

 - Birch timber is aromatic and this type timber is very economical.

 - Birch timber is hard, heavy and strong and it is aromatic.

 - Birch timbrer is high-quality long lasting timber and this timber is very easy to use.